-However, note that some Victorian incorporated associations that are registered with the ACNC as charities do not have to lodge an annual statement with CAV or pay the annual fee for the financial year that ended on 30 June 2018.
+However, note that some Victorian incorporated associations that are registered with the ACNC as charities do not have to lodge an annual statement with CAV or pay the annual fee for the financial year that ended on 30 June 2018 and subsequent years.
 This exemption does not apply to charities that have been approved by the ACNC to have their financial details withheld from the ACNC register.

 Associations that do not require a complex membership structure may find it easier to adopt either the model rules (which are set out in schedule 4 of the Associations Incorporation Reform Regulations 2012 (Vic)) or Not-for-profit Law’s simple rules (available at www.nfplaw.org.au/constitution).
 Both sets of rules contain all the matters required under the Associations Act.